apache/drill/_docs/odbc-jdbc-interfaces/installing-the-odbc-driver/030-installing-the-driver-on-windows.md

 Each computer where you install the driver must meet the following system
 requirements:

-  * One of the following operating systems (32- and 64-bit editions are supported):
+  * The 32- and 64-bit editions of the following operating systems are recommended:
     * Windows® 8 and 8.1
     * Windows® 7 Professional
-    * Windows® Server 2012, 2012 R2
     * Windows® Server 2008, 2013 R2
   * .NET Framework 4.5, installed and enabled by default on Windows 8 and later
   * 60 MB of available disk space